BreadcrumbIsTaken/TOH/README.md

 Next, you need to drag the DenizenScript source files (ones ending in `.dsc`) into the `plugins/Denizen/scripts` directory.

+Alternatively you can use the Drop-In-Ready version in the `Drop-In-Ready/` directory.

 ##### Step 3

 Take the schematic in the `schematics` folder and drag it into `plugins/Denizen/schematics`.
 If it is not there, then make it!